yangjc/dstruct/README.md

 Describable data structures.

-Check sample files in each directory for usage.
+Check `Sample` files in each directory for usage.